-A video key effect in which one video signal (insert video) is inserted in place of areas of a particular color in another video signal.
-Blue and green are the colors most frequently used.
+A video key effect in which one video signal is inserted in place of areas of a particular color in another video signal.
 For example, a weatherman stands in front of a blue wall with a camera focused on him.
 The camera signal feeds a chroma keyer which detects the blue in the blue wall and replaces it with video from another camera, such as video of a weather map.
 Thus, the finished key makes the weatherman appear to be standing in front of the weather map.